spacerace/set_kbd/README.md

 * `mkeyb.exe` from Tom Ehlert (`mkeyb.cfg`)
 * `keyb.com` from MS-DOS 6.22 (`mskeyb.cfg`)

 If you want to use any other keyboard tool, you must write your own cfg-file.
-If send it back to me, I will add it here.
+If you send it back to me, I will add it here.
 The first line is the path to the keyboard tool.
 All other lines are list entries.
 An entry looks like this:
 ```
 GR;GR;German